I follow Jesus with a passion. He’s the key to my faith—and life. Everything else is secondary.

-- Jesus loves everyone; he accepts all; he doesn’t judge; he embraces those on the fringes of society.
+- Jesus loves everyone.
+He accepts all and doesn’t judge.
+He embraces those on the fringes of society.
 I try to do the same.

-- The only people Jesus criticizes are the religious leaders who misconstrue faith and make up rules for people to follow.
+- The only people Jesus criticizes are the religious leaders who lead people down the wrong path and make up rules for them to follow.
 I strive to avoid their errors.

 - Jesus wants us to get along.
 I do too.
-Unity is my desire.
+I desire unity.
 Christian denominations are the antithesis of unity.
 Forget labels.
-I’m about breaking down walls and bridging gaps.
+I’m about breaking down walls and building bridges.

 Religious labels don’t matter.
 Jesus does.
 That’s why I call myself his follower, a disciple of Jesus.

-- I am not Evangelical.
-I am not Charismatic.
-I am not Mainline.
-I am none of the above yet a little bit of each – hopefully the good parts.
+- I’m not Evangelical.
+I’m not Charismatic.
+I’m not Mainline.
+I’m none of them yet a little bit of each—hopefully the good parts.

-- Though I am Protestant in my upbringing, I embrace Catholic and Orthodox.
+- Though I’m Protestant in my upbringing, I embrace Catholic and Orthodox.
 I wish these manmade distinctions didn’t exist.
 I’m quite sure there are no divisions in Heaven.

 The Bible is my most cherished book.
-It is not a rulebook, a formula, or a manual.
-It is a narrative that points us to God.
-I read it daily.
+It isn’t a rulebook, a formula, or a manual.
+It’s a narrative that points us to God.
+I read it every day.
 It informs me, reforms me, and transforms me.

-I’m a frequent critic of the institution of church; we’ve messed it up; we’re doing it wrong.
+I’m a frequent critic of the institution of church.
+We’ve messed it up; we’re doing it wrong.
 Church is about people coexisting in an intentional faith community to worship God and serve him by helping others.
 We need to reclaim church as a living body of people, not a building, an infrastructure, a denomination, or a theology.
-The church should be organic: alive, growing, changing, adapting, evolving.
-Tear down the institution; build a spiritual cooperative.
+The church should be organic: alive, growing, and changing.
+It should adapt and evolve.
+Tear down the institution; build a spiritual co-op.

 Peter DeHaan helps spiritual seekers pursue biblical God and fill their inner yearning for more.
 Click To TweetMy heart is to walk with people who have been pushed out of the status quo Christian society, those who